Apache DevLake is a dev data platform that can collect and integrate data from different dev tools including Jira, Github, GitLab and Jenkins.

 3.MySQL-Specific Functions

-function in a complex query.
+We used the GROUP_CONCATfunction in a complex query.
 Although there are similar functions in PostgreSQL, the function names are different and the usage is slightly different.

 cursor2, err := db.Table("pull_requests pr1").